 Where can I find out more about how finances will work in St Clare or St Francis?

-The CFOs for each MAT have been appointed and will be engaging directly with business support staff to explain how the finances will operate in practice.
+The CFOs are now in post and will be engaging directly with business support staff to explain how the finances will operate in practice.